tutumcloud/support-docs/feature-reference/auto-destroy.md

 ## Launching a Service with Autodestroy
 ###**Using the API[](https://docs.tutum.co/features/autodestroy/#launching-an-application-with-autodestroy-activated-through-the-api "Permalink to this headline")**

-You can enable autodestroy when launching an service through the
+You can enable autodestroy when launching a service through the
 API:

 ```